kitnil/awesome/README.md

 - [guide-to-staying-productive](https://github.com/jonschlinkert/guide-to-staying-productive) - If you're looking for ways to stay motivated and focused, while still having fun, this guide is for you!
 Contributions and any kind of improvements are very welcome!
 - [awesome-startup-tools-list](https://github.com/Ibexoft/awesome-startup-tools-list) - List of all tools (apps, services) that startups should use.
 - [android-dev-sources](https://github.com/ParaskP7/android-dev-sources) - All those Android development sources that you need to be and stay awesome!
-- [daily](https://github.com/dailydotdev/daily) - Discover dev news with zero effort 👩🏽‍💻
+- [daily](https://github.com/dailydotdev/daily) - All-in-one coding news reader 👩🏽‍💻
 - [awesome-newsletter-tools](https://github.com/marcelkooi/awesome-newsletter-tools) - 😎  Awesome list of email newsletter tools, platforms, media, and software
 - [tcpip-study](https://github.com/chenshuo/tcpip-study) - Shuo's learning notes on Linux TCP/IP stack
 - [fetch-all-the-things](https://github.com/domsson/fetch-all-the-things) - A list of *nix fetch utilities